Input data format and structure

 Input data processing

-• All records from all data files, including those under delete, comprise a single batch of input.
+• All records from all data files, including those under delete, consist of a single batch of input.

 • The relative ordering of records within a data file is not important.